gvwilson/sensibleadventures/nardica/nardica.md

 she knew that she could learn so much.
 She glanced at Aunt Naggie
 and saw the same disappointment mirrored on her lined face.
-If only the square American hadn't told Uncle Jack what to do---that *never* went well.
+If only the American hadn't told Uncle Jack what to do---that *never* went well.

 But her uncle's bluster had no more effect on Wales than a windstorm would on a mountain.
 "Here."
 He pulled a money card out of his jacket and thrust it at Uncle Jack.
-"I'll give you that now,
-and the same again when we reach Rothera."
+"You can have that now and the same again when we reach Rothera."

 Uncle Jack turned the flat plastic rectangle over in his hands suspiciously.
 "What's it worth?"